tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 * with lambda can do whatever we want in RT in response --> welcome email, analytics, insert into ElasticSearch, etc.
 * could implement cross region replication using streams
 * only 24hr of data retention of stream
+--> **how we would replicate DBs across regions** --> 24hr retention of data in stream --> lambda functions can be used to help re-create the table

 Hands On
 -create a lambda function to react to the stream